 A playful and interactive dance performance where children are free to join in and explore, because that’s what young ones do best!

 Paper Playground is a stimulating experience set on a large paper carpet, created especially for children five and under that is full of dancing, drawing, live music and projections.
-Fully immersive, Paper Playground welcomes children as true creative collaborators.
+Fully immersive, Paper Playground welcomes children as true creative collaborators and they become an essential of the performance.

-Exploring the theme of water with boats, fishes, crabs and sharks, performers use sensory devices and invitations to roll, fall, draw, breathe – to intrigue children into moving with the performers.
+Exploring the theme of water with boats, fish, crabs and sharks, performers present irresistible invitations to roll, fall, draw, breathe – to invite children into moving with the performers.

 Vancouver-based choreographer Julie Lebel, and her Foolish Operations Ensemble/Dancing the Parenting project, create community engaged dances with and for babies, toddlers, children and their caregivers.
 Paper Playground is designed to be a unique opportunity to share a special moment of discovery for children and their parents/caregivers.